 Days 2 – 3

-The RSPB Bempton Cliffs reserve is probably best-known as England’s largest seabird colony and between there and nearby Flamborough Head the colony holds over 13,000 pairs of Northern Gannets, 58,000 pairs of Common Guillemots, 45,000 pairs of Black-legged Kittiwake and 19,000 pairs of Razorbills, with around 1,400 pairs of Atlantic Puffins, all making a true highlight of the birding world!
+The RSPB Bempton Cliffs reserve is probably best-known as England’s largest seabird colony and between there and nearby Flamborough Head it holds over 13,000 pairs of Northern Gannets, 58,000 pairs of Common Guillemots, 45,000 pairs of Black-legged Kittiwake and 19,000 pairs of Razorbills with around 1,400 pairs of Atlantic Puffins making it a true highlight of the birding world.
+As well as seabirds, it’s a great place to see Eurasian Tree Sparrow nest and feed in the wooded dells.

-During our tour we will take the famous Yorkshire Belle from Bridlington and sail along the stunning Yorkshire coast past Flamborough Head to the foot of Bempton’s towering cliffs.
-We can expect more amazing views of Northern Gannets soaring overhead whilst Black-legged Kittiwakes, Atlantic Puffins, Northern Fulmars, Common Guillemots and Razorbills fly to and fro from the 400 feet chalk cliffs.
+During our tour we will take the famous MV Yorkshire Belle from Bridlington out along the stunning Yorkshire coast, past Flamborough Head to the foot of Bempton’s towering cliffs.
+Here we expect more amazing views of Northern Gannets soaring overhead, whilst Black-legged Kittiwakes, Atlantic Puffins, Northern Fulmars, Common Guillemots and Razorbills fly to-and-fro from the 400 feet chalk cliffs.

-Once back on dry land we will head north to the area around Wykeham Forest, home to nesting European Honey Buzzards, Northern Goshawks and European Turtle Doves plus a supporting cast of Tree Pipit, Red Crossbill, Spotted Flycatcher and Willow Warbler.
+Once back on dry land we will head north to the area around Wykeham Forest which is home to nesting European Honey Buzzards, Northern Goshawks and European Turtle Doves plus a supporting cast of Tree Pipit, Red Crossbill, Spotted Flycatcher and Willow Warbler.

 The view over Troutsdale is amazing and in the local area we will look for White-throated Dipper, Common Redstart and Mandarin Duck amongst others.